min2ha/ukwa-site/content/target/54330/index.en.md

   "subject": "UK General Election 2017"
 }

-# NetDoctor: General Election 2017: What will the main parties do for the NHS?

 NetDoctor sifted through the manifestos of the Conservatives, Labour and the Liberal Democrats to see what they were pledging around health in their 2017 general election manifestos.